Amusement Park Organisations

 • Botton's Pleasure Beach.
 Not quite in the same league as Blackpool Pleasure Beach, but Skegness should be proud of this lively seaside fun park.
 Features a wide selection of rides for all ages, including a very large Ghost Train.

 • Brean Leisure Park.
 Large funfair within a huge caravan park at Brean Sands.
-The collection of rides regularly changes, but the site currently includes three roller coasters.
+The collection of rides regularly changes.
+The amusement park now has its own website - Brean Theme Park.

 • Brighton Pier.
-Now owned by the Noble Organisation, this is a full-size amusement park over the sea, and the biggest such attraction on any pier in the UK.
-Recent additions include a Crazy Mouse roller coaster and a log flume.
-Click on the link to visit their colourful web site.
+Now owned by the Brighton Pier Group PLC (formerly Eclectic Bar Group PLC), this is a full-size amusement park over the sea, and the biggest such attraction on any pier in the UK.

 • Britannia Pier.
 This seaside pier at Great Yarmouth boasts a collection of funfair rides.
 Rides include gallopers, giant slide and dodgems.

-• Butlin's Family Entertainment Resorts: Bognor Regis, Minehead and Skegness.
-All three surviving Butlins parks are now owned by Bourne Leisure and still all feature amusement parks.
+• Butlin's.
+There are three remaining Butlin's sites: Bognor Regis, Minehead and Skegness, all now owned by Bourne Leisure, and they still all feature amusement parks.

 • Clarence Pier.
 A small amusement park at Southsea, near Portsmouth.
 Although it has shrunk in size in recent years, from its days as Fun Acres, it still offers a wide range of rides including Log Flume and Roller Coaster.